 The NewAir Nugget Ice Maker

-The NewAir Nugget Ice Maker is a small, compact countertop ice maker that produces sonic or nugget ice for a fraction of the cost of commercial nugget ice maker.
+The NewAir Nugget Ice Maker is a small, compact countertop ice maker that produces sonic or nugget ice for a fraction of the cost of a commercial nugget ice maker.

 This ice maker produces 40 pounds of nugget ice every day, and it will make the first batch of ice in 5-8 minutes.